Nakturnal79/nid/README.md

 Step 8: Available Methods in NidAPI

-generateAuthRedirectUrl(): This method generates a URL for redirecting users to the NID authorization page.
+generateRedirectUrl(): This method generates a URL for redirecting users to the NID authorization page.
 This method accept one parameter

 $lang - language path of website (optional)